yalrnr/codeAI/README.md

 ## Overview

-ChatGPT AI clone webapp where a user can talk with the OpenAI's bot, can ask questions, informations, insights etc about anything and everything.
-The bot responds to the prompts/ questions asked by the user via GPT 3 model.
+ChatGPT AI clone WebApp where a user can talk with the OpenAI's bot, can ask questions, informations, insights etc about anything and everything.
+The bot responds to the prompts/questions asked by the user via GPT 3 model.

 ## App Link